-5.89% – the blended average percent of profits spent on commission across all short put strategies.
+5.89% – the average percent of profits spent on commission across all option strategies.

-Higher delta strategies yielded more profit than lower delta strategies.
+Higher delta strategies yielded greater total return than lower delta strategies.

 AMZN is one of the largest companies, as measured by market cap, in the S&P 500.
 It’s no surprise the strong performance of AMZN left the 45 DTE option strategies in the dust.